 If your partner is aware of your plan and doesn't seem to care, it's probably time to find someone who does so you can start to create the life you want for yourself.

 Questions like whether or not you'll have kids, or where you'd like to live, are important to consider when deciding to stick together.
 For many big life decisions, there are ways to compromise, so it's not necessary to call a relationship quits just because you don't immediately see eye-to-eye.

 You may, however, consider parting ways if your values and goals for the future don't line up in any way, Davis says.
 Decide on what's important to you, and where you're willing (and not willing) to give.

 11. Only One Of You Sees Marriage In The Future

 Kids and houses aside, you should think about parting ways if only one of you dreams about getting married.
-"You have to both want it," says Weaver-Breitenbecher.
-"Otherwise, resentment could grow later; either from the partner who wasn't ready to get engaged or from the partner who feels like they forced the other to get engaged."
+"You have to both want it," Weaver-Breitenbecher says.
+"Otherwise, resentment could grow later; either from the partner who wasn't ready to get engaged, or from the partner who feels like they forced the other to get engaged."

 When it comes to marriage, you obviously both need to be on the same page.
 If you're happy, it's perfectly acceptable to date forever.
-But if you want to get "settled" and married, do yourself a favor and make sure your partner is heading in the same direction.
+But if you want to take that next step, do yourself a favor and make sure your partner is heading in the same direction, too.